A Black History Month Celebration of Educators and Leaders in the Blindness Field

 Foxx’s influence was not confined to her immediate surroundings.
 She generously shared her innovative teaching methods with educators nationwide.
 Undoubtably, leaving an indelible mark on the field of education for the visually impaired.
 In a noteworthy turn of events, even the “white” school for the blind recognized the value of her curriculum, incorporating it into their own practices in the late 1940s.

 Both educators were Inducted into APH’s Hall of Fame for Leaders and Legends of the Blindness Field in 2013.

 Developing Sight-saving Technology and Breaking Barriers for Black Women

-Dr. Bath co-founded the American Institute for the Prevention of Blindness in 1976, and 10 years later she invented the Laserphaco Probe, a laser technology that helps improve or restore sight to patients with cataracts.
-In 1988, when she patented the device, Dr. Bath became the first Black woman doctor to secure a medical patent.
+In 1976, Dr. Bath co-founded the American Institute for the Prevention of Blindness.
+A decade later, she invented the Laserphaco Probe, a groundbreaking laser technology restoring sight to cataract patients.
+Her 1988 patent made her the first Black woman to secure a medical patent.

 Advocating for the Rights of People with Disabilities

-Girma’s memoir, Haben: The Deafblind Woman Who Conquered Harvard Law, was featured in the New York Times and on the TODAY Show, and she has earned honors from world leaders including President Bill Clinton, Canadian Prime Minister Justin Trudeau and German Chancellor Angela Merkel.
-President Barack Obama named her a White House Champion of Change and the American Foundation for the Blind (AFB) honored her with a Helen Keller Achievement Award.
+Her memoir, Haben: The Deafblind Woman Who Conquered Harvard Law, gained recognition in the New York Times and the TODAY Show.
+World leaders, including President Bill Clinton, Canadian Prime Minister Justin Trudeau, and German Chancellor Angela Merkel, have honored her.
+President Barack Obama recognized her as a White House Champion of Change, and the American Foundation for the Blind (AFB) bestowed upon her the Helen Keller Achievement Award.